omgnetwork/optimism/omgx_updates/Engineering_update_4.md

 * Blockexplorer.
 A blockexplorer is vital, and there is a simple one you can look at here: https://blockexplorer.rinkeby.omgx.network/?network=OmgX.
 However, we will soon transition to an industry-leading blockexplorer, so you have all the functions you expect and we do not have to maintain our own blockexplorer.
 Related to the blockexplorer is a feature everyone expects - reliable transaction history, so they can easily see their transactions and get reliable updates about their deposits and withdrawals.

 * Hardware wallet support.
-One of the gaping holes in the current webwallet/gateway is the complete lack of support for webwallets - our first step will be to add Ledger Nano support.
+One of the gaping holes in the current webwallet/gateway is the complete lack of support for webwallets - our first step will be to add Ledger Nano support (https://github.com/omgnetwork/optimism/issues/117).

 ## 4. Security